18F/uswds-jekyll/README.md

       image_alt: The image alt text
       ---
     ```
-1. Add a card deck to a page (`card-page` in this example) by adding the HTML code below to body fo the markdown file for that page.
+1. Add a card deck to a page (`card-page` in this example) by adding the HTML code below to body to the markdown file for that page.
 Make sure to replace `collection-name` with the name of your collection with no underscore.
     ```html
     <div class="card-deck">
       {% for item in site.collection-name %}